 Did you know that we have Kuripés inspired by important spirit animals?
 We added these marble and serpentine Kuripés to our assortment which is inspired by the Jaguar.
 The jaguar is one of the most important shamanic animals because it is often said that the jaguar is the great protector of the shaman as he navigates between earth and other realms.

 The Fire of the Jaguar

 Long ago, people did not have fire.
 They did not cook their food.
-They ate honey, hearts of palm, rotten or wet wood, caterpillars and fungi.
-When they killed game, they cut the meat in small pieces and laid it out on rocks so it could warm in the sun.
+They ate honey, hearts of palm, rotten or wet wood, caterpillars, and fungi.
+When they killed game, they cut the meat into small pieces and laid it out on rocks so it could warm in the sun.